Staind

 Staind Returns:

-The band reunited in ‘19 for several shows but it was a few more years before recording their eighth album, “Confessions Of The Fallen.”
+The band reunited in ‘19 for several shows but it would be a few more years before recording their eighth album, “Confessions Of The Fallen.”

 The ’23 album was produced by Erik Ron.